SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 41. Select 'Browse Catalog'
 <br>![](/exercises/ex2/images/DataPrep_DI_DropDowBrowse_Catalog_02_10.png)

-42. Enter 'sales*' in the Search entire catalog text box
+42. Enter '#' in the Search entire catalog text box
+<br>Note: replace # with the number assigned to you
 <br>![](/exercises/ex2/images/DataPrep_SearchCatalog_02_10.png)

 43. Hover over 'Sales_data_#.csv' and click on the '...'